Welcome to the Home of our

 Keeping you Informed

-This is where you will find messages from your child’s class teacher.
+Dojo is an excellent app to show our families what the children are getting up to on a weekly basis.
+We share lovely photographs and key messages on our class stories.
 This updates most frequently and will let parents know about things happening in class such as; day trips, enrichment activities, special events and visitors.
+It equally allows families to privately message the class teacher if they would like to ask or share something with us too.
 This is the most effective and responsive communication tool with the teacher.

-Please also keep an eye on the school story, on here you will find messages, competitions and school events.
+Please also keep an eye on the S.M.I.T.H school story.
+On here you will find key messages, competitions and upcoming school events.

 Other ways we Communicate